rananna/sand-table-text-compiler/README.md

-# Dune Weaver Custom Menu Modification & Restore Guide
+# Dune Weaver Text Compiler & Custom Menu Guide

-This guide details how to add a custom standalone HTML utility (such as the **Sand Table Text Compiler**) directly into the native Dune Weaver 4.0 React user interface as a sidebar menu item.
-It also contains instructions for safely backing up your modifications so they can be instantly restored following an official software or firmware update.
+This guide details how to install and use the **Sand Table Text Compiler** within your Dune Weaver 4.0 environment.
+You can choose to deploy it via a quick **Simplified Standalone** drop-in, or perform a **Full UI Menu Integration** to add it directly to the native React sidebar.

-To protect your files from being wiped out during system updates, your custom source assets are stored completely outside the tracked repository in a dedicated home folder (`~/my-custom-tools/`).
+To protect your files from being wiped out during system updates, your custom source assets should be stored completely outside the tracked repository in a dedicated home folder (`~/my-custom-tools/`).

 ---